 Indoor vs. Outdoor

-But these days, more and more people are keeping their cats inside, safe from cars, predators and disease.
+But these days, more and more people are keeping their cats inside — which means they’re safe from cars, predators and disease.

 But what if your cat, like Zorro, has wildcat fantasies and yearns for the world beyond the windows?

 “Once they get outdoors and get a taste of the exciting world out there, there isn’t a lot you can do to prevent it,” says Susan Baker of The Abyssinian Cat Club.